apel/rest/doc/admin.md

 To do this, you must first install `kubectl` (See https://coreos.com/kubernetes/docs/latest/configure-kubectl.html for a guide how to do this)

-1. List the "pods", you are looking for something of the form `accounting-server-rc-XXXXX`
+1. List the "pods".
+You are looking for something of the form `accounting-server-rc-XXXXX`

    `kubectl -s kubernetes_ip --user="kubectl" --token="auth_token" --insecure-skip-tls-verify=true get pods --namespace=kube-system`